What’s New in the U.S. Visa Process for Indians (2025): Stricter Rules, Higher Costs, and More Hassle

 Effective from: August 1, 2025

-If you’re applying for a U.S. visa, you can no longer authorize an agent or travel agency to collect your passport.
-Either you or an immediate family member must collect it in person from the Visa Application Center.
+Applicants can no longer authorize agents or travel agencies to collect passports after visa stamping.
+Only the applicant or an immediate family member can collect it in person from the Visa Application Center.

-Exception: Only parents or legal guardians can collect passports for minors — and even then, they must present a signed physical authorization letter from both parents.
-Digital or scanned copies will not be accepted.
+Exception: Parents or legal guardians may collect passports for minors with a signed physical authorization letter from both parents.
+Scanned or digital copies will not be accepted.

-This policy ends a long-standing convenience for busy professionals and travelers who relied on third-party services.
-Critics argue that the move is unnecessarily rigid and creates logistical hurdles, especially for applicants living far from major cities.
+What this means: The new policy removes a long-standing convenience for professionals who rely on agents.
+Critics say this move is unnecessarily rigid and logistically challenging for applicants far from metro cities.

 Effective from: August 1, 2025